simonpcouch/gwc-bmore-2022/source/grab_data.md

     ## # … with 11 more variables: arr_delay <dbl>, carrier <chr>, flight <int>,
     ## #   tailnum <chr>, origin <chr>, dest <chr>, air_time <dbl>, distance <dbl>,
     ## #   hour <dbl>, minute <dbl>, time_hour <dttm>

+Each row is a flight that left BWI (note: we don’t have cancelled ones), and each column is some piece of information about that flights
+departure: time, date, departure delay, destination, etc.